Catholic Nuns Buy Controlling Stocks in Gun Companies to Destroy Them

 The activists are also out to get American Outdoor Brands Corporation to do the same.
 They are even going further, and are asking the company to engage in corporate governance.
 The nuns want them to begin the process of destroying themselves.
 It opens the way for lawsuits holding gunmakers responsible for the misuse of their products.
 The expense of the suits will eventually destroy these companies.

 The Catholics, of which I am one, want to disarm the law-abiding citizens.
+I want my church to get out of politics and stick to religion.

 The organizations involved are: